 Questions for the two dads

 Please feel free to reach out or comment on our articles and social media.
 We’ll do our best to respond in a timely manner, but remember, we have other lives to watch over which may delay follow up.
+We’ll keep our super awesome LGBT family travel blog updated and serving out quality content as best and more effectively as we can, but that’s always going to come second to being dads and taking care of family life first.

-2TravelDads’ mission beyond traveling
+2TravelDads’ mission beyond our LGBT family travel blog

 Despite amazing progress in LGBT acceptance and normalizing our community as a welcoming part of life, there’s still so much work to be done.
 In 2016, we faced more opposition and backlash than we ever thought possible or might ever have to deal with, and we are fortunate in comparison to the trials others in the LGBT community have faced.